abhishek-kumar-code/Redfish_Public/SchemaSupplement.md

 The value of this property contains a universal unique identifier number for the system.
 Clients should consider the value of the property to be opaque and should not interpret any sub-fields within the UUID, but comparisons between UUID representations should always be case-insensitive.
 The format of the string follows the 35-character string format specified in RFC4122 of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" where each x represents a hex value 0-1,a-f.

 If the computer system supports SMBIOS, then the string should be formed from the raw binary 16-byte SMBIOS UUID structure.
-This allows out-of-band clients to correlate the UUID that in-band agents are reading from SMBIOS with the UUID represented out-of-band via the redfish API.
+This allows out-of-band clients to correlate the UUID that in-band agents are reading from SMBIOS with the UUID represented out-of-band via the Redfish API.

 The SMBIOS 2.6+ specification specifies the proper algorithm for converting the raw binary SMBIOS 16-byte structure into the canonical  string format of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxx").
 Redfish services should follow the SMBIOS 2.6+ specification for implementing this conversion.
 WMI and Linux dmidecode also follow the SMBIOS guidelines.

-Specifically, since RFC4122 defines that the conical string value should follow network byte ordering, and since SMBIOS represents the UUID as five fields shown below:
+Specifically, since RFC4122 defines that the canonical string value should follow network byte ordering, and since SMBIOS represents the UUID as five fields shown below:

     {
      DWORD    time_low,